Costs & Financial Aid

 The difference between Exchange Program options abroad and Partner Program options abroad is related to the amount of financial support students can receive.

-How can you find out how much Financial Aid you currently receive, and how studying abroad will impact your Financial Aid?
+How do you find out how much Financial Aid you currently receive and how studying abroad will impact your Financial Aid?

 - Log into the Pace Portal (portal5.pace.edu)